saikotek/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 We will:

-* create a bond interface (only for the High Grade & SCALE ranges)
+* create a bond interface (only for the High Grade & Scale ranges)
 * create a bridge interface connected to the bond

 First, add your public block of IP addresses to the vRack.
 To do so, go to the `Bare Metal Cloud`{.action} section of your [OVHcloud Control Panel](/links/manager) and open the `vRack`{.action} menu.